watertap-org/watertap/docs/how_to_guides/how_to_use_MCAS_property_model.rst

 --------------------------------------------------------------------

 The example below shows how to use the MCAS property model and display outputs for a state block.
 Property models allow users to model the chemical and physical properties of simple systems without the use of unit models.
+For more details on the MCAS property model, see its technical reference.

 .. testsetup::